Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Conclusion

 \section{Conclusion}

-This paper has proposed a robust path-following control system for vehicles by incorporating steering resistance dynamics and compensating for model errors using a Model Error Compensator (MEC).
-The control framework was developed based on a vehicle model that includes the sideslip angle, yaw rate, and steering angle as state variables, while the vehicle velocity is treated as a constant parameter.
-Considering practical challenges such as variations in steering resistance due to environmental conditions, the proposed method aims to enhance path-following performance under parameter uncertainty.
+This paper has proposed a robust path-following control system for vehicles by incorporating steering dynamics and compensating for model errors using a Model Error Compensator (MEC).
+The control framework was developed based on a vehicle model that includes slip angle, yaw rate, and steering angle as state variables, with the vehicle velocity assumed to be constant.
+The zero dynamics associated with the path following formulation were formally derived, and it was shown that their stability is guaranteed whenever the rear cornering power is positive ($K_{r}>0$), a simple condition that holds for both understeer and oversteer configurations, providing the theoretical foundation for the proposed control design.
+Considering practical challenges such as variations in steering resistance due to environmental conditions, the proposed method aims to enhance robustness in path-following performance.

-Numerical simulations were conducted to evaluate the effectiveness of the proposed method under conditions where the assumed model parameters matched or differed from the actual values.
-The results showed that, while conventional control laws perform adequately when model parameters are accurate, the MEC-based approach substantially improves tracking performance when discrepancies exist.
-The application of MEC effectively suppressed the influence of model uncertainties, leading to reduced path-following errors.
-Furthermore, simulation results (Tab.\,\ref{table:robustness1} and Tab.\,\ref{table:robustness2}) indicated that acceptable tracking performance is maintained within a parameter mismatch range of $C/C_{M}=0.75\sim 1.25$ under the tested conditions.
+Numerical simulations were conducted to validate the effectiveness of the proposed method under conditions where the assumed model parameters matched or differed from the actual values.
+The results demonstrated that, while conventional control laws perform adequately when model parameters are accurate, the MEC-based approach significantly improves tracking performance when discrepancies exist.
+The application of MEC effectively suppressed the influence of model uncertainties, leading to reduced path-following errors and improved robustness.
+Furthermore, simulation results (Table\,\ref{table:robustness1} and Table\,\ref{table:robustness2}) confirmed that practical tracking performance is maintained within a parameter variation range of $0.75 \leq C/C_{M} \leq 1.25$.

-However, this study is limited to simulation-based evaluation, and a rigorous stability analysis of the closed-loop system has not been conducted.
-In addition, the steering resistance model $Cv\delta$ used in this study is a simplified phenomenological representation, and extension to a more realistic nonlinear model is required.
+However, this study is limited to simulation-based validation, and a rigorous stability analysis of the closed-loop system has not been conducted.
+In addition, the steering torque model $Cv\delta$ used in this study is a simplified representation, and extension to a more realistic nonlinear model is required.
 Moreover, while acceptable tracking performance was observed within the aforementioned parameter range, theoretical guarantees of stability outside this range remain an open issue.
 Furthermore, since the vehicle velocity is assumed to be constant, the behavior under acceleration and deceleration conditions has not been evaluated.